How to Secure Home Windows

 Price on Amazon

 Window film also helps with other things.
-If a storm caused something to break a window, the sharp glass will not be all over the floor, it will be adhered to the film.
+If a storm causes something to break a window, the sharp glass will not be all over the floor, it will adhere to the film.
 In an earthquake, window security film will keep the glass shards from falling.
-These films can literally slow the speed of a bullet coming through the window (while also keeping the entire window from shattering), which means the bullet becomes a less effective projectile.
-These additional safety factors make window security film one of the best options to stopping a burglary by breaking a window.
+These films can slow the speed of a bullet coming through the window (while also keeping the entire window from shattering), which means the bullet becomes a less effective projectile.
+These additional safety factors make window security film one of the best options for stopping a burglary by breaking a window.

 Window security films come in a wide range of options, such as thermal insulators, tints, UV blocks, and specialty application products, and costs vary dramatically between the many products offered.
 We like the BDF product found on Amazon.